CONTACT

 There are mainly three types of Type I Financial Instruments Business: (i) “Purchase and Sale / Solicitation of Securities” such as shares, bonds, etc. with high liquidity, (ii) “Underwriting,” and (iii) holding in trust / management of securities.

 A typical example of a financial instruments business operator engaged in Type I Financial Instruments Business is a securities company.
-The number of registered financial instruments business operators engaged in Type I Financial Instruments Business is 288 as of May 31st, 2017.
+The number of registered financial instruments business operators engaged in Type I Financial Instruments Business is 299 as of March 31st, 2024.

-*The number of registered financial instruments businesses operators is 1,940 in total.
+*The number of registered financial instruments businesses operators is 1,945 in total.
 This is not equal to the total number of registered financial instruments business operators engaged in the businesses set forth in each of the following sections, because it may be the case that one company is registered in several categories.

 2. Type II Financial Instruments Business